content-services/content-sources-backend/docs/architecture.md

 * Kafka Platform
   * Used to push messages for notification purposes.
 This is no longer used for tasking.
 * Task Worker
-  * Pull tasks from the database and executes them
+  * Pulls tasks from the database and executes them
   * For example, at Repository creation or update time, the worker will fetch metadata from the yum repository and introspect it to learn about its packages.
 * Redis cache
-  * Used to cache rbac requeests to decrease latency
+  * Used to cache rbac requests to decrease latency
 * Pulp Server
   * Used for creating snapshots of repositories
-  * Consists of a database, api server, content server, and workers
+  * Consists of a database, API server, content server, and workers
   * (Pulp's Architecture)[https://docs.pulpproject.org/pulpcore/components.html]

 ![](architecture.svg)